hlls0172/Python-Exceptions/readme.md

+Exceptions defined:

+The **try** block lets you test a block of code for errors.

+The **except** block lets you handle the error.

+The **finally** block lets you execute code, regardless of the result of the try- and except block

 Main Code required for defined exception:
     try:
         #Code
     except ValueError as e:
         print(e, file=sys.stderr)
     #ValueError is one type of exception type:

 [Exception types](https://docs.python.org/3.6/library/exceptions.html):